NiMusco/marabel/README.md

 ## How to run
 1. Install [Nodejs](https://nodejs.org/en/).
 2. Install [Typescript](https://www.typescriptlang.org/).
-3. Clone this repo.
+3. Clone this repo and run `yarn install`.
-4. Go to `server` directory and run `npm install` followed by `npm run dev` to start the server.
+4. Run `yarn server-dev` to start the server.
-5. Go to `client` directory and repeat previous step.
+5. Run `yarn client-dev` to start a client.
 6. Should open a window at [localhost:8080](http://localhost:8080/).
 7. And Colyseus monitor at http://localhost:8081/colyseus/#/ (read [more](https://docs.colyseus.io/tools/monitor/))